-- u What is surge protection? - u Is my network at risk do I need surge protection? - u What are the costs and benefits of surge protection? - u Assuming I were to invest in surge protection, how - would I apply it to my network? - u How do I choose surge protection products?
+- What is surge protection? - Is my network at risk do I need surge protection? - What are the costs and benefits of surge protection? - Assuming I were to invest in surge protection, how would I apply it to my network? - How do I choose surge protection products?

+MTL Surge Technologies' principal area of expertise is in surge protection.
 This Guide does not attempt to be a treatise on networks, the subject being so vast, and some knowledge of networks and basic electrical theory is assumed.
-For those new to the subject, the further reading section contains some help-ful references.
-Similarly, some of the surge protection topics covered are dealt with more fully in the other Eaton's publications listed.
+For those new to the subject, the further reading section contains some helpful references.
+Similarly, some of the surge protection topics covered are dealt with more fully in the other MTL Surge Technologies' publications listed.

 The reader primarily interested in networks and coming new to surge protection may well discover that there is a need for surge protection at his site which extends beyond network protection.
 An example might be fax machine and modem connection to copper telephone cables.
-Should this be the case, Appendix 6 provides some guidance, Eaton's staff will be pleased to assist further.
+Should this be the case, Appendix 6 provides some guidance, MTL & Telematic staff will be pleased to assist further.